Jixi

 Jixi (鸡西 (Jīxī, 雞西)) is a city in southeastern Heilongjiang Province, People's Republic of China.
 At the 2020 census, 1,502,060 people resided within its administrative area of 22488.47 km2 and 560,118 in its built-up (or metro) area made up of 3 out of 6 urban districts (including Jiguan, Hengshan and Chengzihe).
+By the end of 2024, the total registered population of the city is 1,593,200, of which the urban population is 1,006 million.
 Jixi is on the Muling River about 30 km from the border with Russia's Primorsky Krai and 120 km from Lake Xingkai.
 The mayor of Jixi is Zhang Changrong (张常荣) since June 2015.
 The area is one of the important coal mining bases in China.
 A crater on asteroid 253 Mathilde was named after the city.

 History

 Ancient times

 Jixi was ruled by the Jurchen and Goguryeo people.
 By the Shang dynasty, dwellers here had begun to communicate with people in the Central Plain.
 It was in the Han dynasty that primitive agriculture in this region had made great progress.
 During the Tang dynasty, Jixi was under the control of the Balhae.
 As the Manchus conquered the territories occupied by the Ming dynasty in 1644, the basin of the Amur River was blocked in order to protect the Manchu people's place of origin.
 In this period, the population of the Jixi region experienced a sharp decrease.
 In 1662, the Kangxi Emperor ordered the general of Ninguta to dominate the territory.
 Since a large number of people engaged in reclaiming wasteland and collecting ginseng, Jixi and the whole Ussuri River basin gradually became the base for medicinal materials.